-Stressed loans were those that were:
+Stressed are loans where:

-- between 30 and 90 days in default. - the borrower has taken advantage of payment holidays, paying only interests.
+- the loans are between 30 and 90 days in default. - the borrower has taken advantage of payment holidays, paying only interests.

 The following table shows the 2009 breakdown of the loan book based on the earlier categories: